 Investment properties are measured initially at cost and subsequently at fair value, based on the highest and best use value of the asset.
 Investment properties are not depreciated but are re-valued annually according to market conditions to ensure that they are held at the highest and best use value on the Balance Sheet date.
 Gains and losses on revaluation are posted to the profit and loss.
 The same treatment is applied to gains and losses on disposal.
+These revaluations are then transferred from the profit and loss account in the balance sheet to the revaluation reserve.
 Rentals received in relation to investment properties are credited to the profit and loss account as other operating income.